Relative Calabi-Yau structures and ice quivers with potential

 \begin{corollary} Suppose that \begin{itemize} \item[a)] the assumptions in part~ii) of the above Theorem~\ref{thm:main} hold, \item[b)] we have $d=3$ and \item[c)] the algebras $l_A$ and $l_B$ are finite products of copies of the ground field $k$. \end{itemize} Then $f$ is weakly equivalent to a $3$-dimensional Ginzburg morphism.
-Moreover, if the graded algebras $A$ and $B$ are concentrated in degree $0$, then $f$ is isomorphic to a morphism from a preprojective algebra to a relative Jacobian algebra. \end{corollary} \begin{proof} This is in the ice quiver case.
-Since we have $d=3$, the elements $x_{ij}^t$ and $x_{ji}^{t*}$ in a suitable homogeneous $k$-basis $\{x_{ij}^t,x_{ji}^{t*}\}$ are all distinct.
+Moreover, if the graded algebras $A$ and $B$ are concentrated in degree $0$, then $f$ is isomorphic to a morphism from a completed preprojective algebra to a relative Jacobian algebra. \end{corollary} \begin{proof} This is the ice quiver case considered in section~\ref{ss:Ginzburg-Lazaroiu morphisms}.
+We now use the notation from that section.
+Since we have $d=3$, the elements $x_{ij}^t$ and $x_{ji}^{t*}$ in a suitable homogeneous $k$-basis $(x_{ij}^t,x_{ji}^{t*})$ are all distinct.
 The elements $x_{ij}^t$ are of degree $0$ and the $x_{ji}^{t*}$ are of degree $-1$.
 Let $Q$ be the quiver whose arrows from $j$ to $i$ are the $x_{ij}^t$ and $F\subseteq Q$ the frozen subquiver whose arrows from $j$ to $i$ are the $y_{ij}^t$.
 In this case, the potential $w_B$ vanishes and, for degree reasons, the potential $W=w_A$ only contains arrows in the given quiver $Q$.
-Therefore, the morphism $f$ is weakly equivalent to the $3$-dimensional Ginzburg morphism $\gamma$ associated with the ice quiver with potential $(Q,F,W)$.
+Therefore, by the implication from ii) to i) in Theorem~\ref{thm:main}, the morphism $f$ is weakly equivalent to the $3$-dimensional Ginzburg morphism $\gamma$ associated with the ice quiver with potential $(Q,F,W)$.